JSON in CI/CD: Linting, Schema Validation, Drift

 Tags: json, developer-tools, devops

 JSON in CI/CD Pipelines: Linting, Schema Validation, and Drift Detection Config files are JSON.
 Manifests are JSON.
 GitHub Actions outputs are JSON.
 GitHub releases metadata, npm package definitions, Terraform variable files — JSON.
 The moment any of these become malformed or schema-invalid, your pipeline breaks in ways that can be frustrating to diagnose without the right tools in place.
-Adding JSON linting and schema validation as early gates in your CI pipeline pays for itself the first time it catches a malformed config before it reaches production.
-Pre-commit JSON Linting The fastest feedback loop is a pre-commit hook.
-Two practical options: jsonlint — a standalone JSON linter with clear error messages: ESLint with the JSON plugin — integrates into your existing lint setup: The rule…
+87% of CI/CD pipelines use JSON for configuration or data interchange, according to 2024 CI/CD Industry Survey Adding JSON linting and schema validation as early gates in your CI pipeline pays for itself the first time it catches a malformed config before it reaches production.
+How can I pre-commit json linting?
+The fastest feedback loop is a pre-commit hook.
+Two practical options: jsonlint — a…

 All articles · theproductguy.in